-- Humidity improved from the natural increase at the hatch can help to maintain a constant high value, but at the end, the real "hatch windows" have to change and decrease to help all chicks to dry in perfect way, which is important because the stability value of humidity UP and DOWN can destroy chicks' quality. - > CO2 (carbon dioxide) at a value of 7,000 ppm can help in the stimulation step.
+- > Humidity improved from the natural increase at the hatch can help to maintain a constant high value, but at the end, the real "hatch windows" have to change and decrease to help all chicks to dry in perfect way, which is important because the stability value of humidity UP and DOWN can destroy chicks' quality. - CO2 (carbon dioxide) at a value of 7,000 ppm can help in the stimulation step.
 Knowledge about the real density of CO2 helps us to understand when our machine needs the change of steps and starts to provide more ventilation.
-Sometimes the fertility of the flock can make a big difference. - Ventilation and an extra fan for fresh air have to work with respect to real hatcher condition: increasing the ventilation in the early phase can stop the hatch; delay in the use can change the climate condition of the chicks hatched.
+Sometimes the fertility of the flock can make a big difference. - Ventilation and an extra fan for fresh air have to work with respect to real hatcher condition: improving the ventilation in the early phase can stop the hatch; delay in the use can change the climate condition of the chicks hatched.

-To determine optimum timing, the flock age is the inherent factor; embryos youngest of 30 weeks and oldest of 60 weeks need an additional 5/6 hours of time, as is also the case for the long storage eggs that have not undergone the S.P.I.D.E.S process.
+To determine optimum timing, the flock age is the inherent factor; embryos at the youngest of 30 weeks and at the oldest of 60 weeks need an additional 5/6 hours of time, as is also the case for the long storage eggs that have not undergone the S.P.I.D.E.S process.
 The value is standardised in all our hatchery processes in these points, namely uniformity and reduction of variability, optimum time, a nice fluff condition and a good general condition.

 Use of a disinfection product during the hatch is very important and gives an advantage in bacteria and mycosis control.
 In the past it was common to use an evaporation plate with Formalin, positioned in the hatcher machine at day 19 and with a quantity sufficient to cover all processes of the hatch.
 This is very dangerous for the operator and for the chicks in high dosages, and, if extended, this evaporation over 12 hours can lead to permanent damage of the chicks in the hatcher (can damage trachea and encourage reactions to vaccines).
 However the efficiency, the cost, the easy utilisation and the positive characteristic of giving the chicks a very beautiful yellow colour have pushed managements to continue using it, although in some countries local governments don't permit its use anymore.
 In other countries it is permitted but only with some restrictions and safety systems for the operator.
 Many different typologies of products can carry out good disinfection during the hatcher process, especially if sprayed in regular frequency of time or in evaporation.
-Here, peroxide is one of the best and if it is used by evaporation, it is a perfect substitution.
+Here, peroxide is one of the best and if it is used by specific evaporation staff, it is a perfect substitution.

 Remember, in the hatch process our chicks have a continued hatch, and with increase in number there is a relative increase of contamination.
 For better control, a timed dosage of disinfectant is very useful.
 Disinfection which starts and finishes in one shot isn't a perfect job because of the decrease in terms of active ppm: the solution loses capacity over time.
-In a test, the value of disinfection is very high on day 19, at over tion.
-Make sure to verify the disinfectant impact on with chicks' fluff thru analysis and to check whether they are compatible and not aggressive with the material construction of our hatcher machine; some disinfectants are good for bacteria control but extremely corrosive and dangerous.

-50 ppm, but near 0 on day 20.5.
+In a test, the value of disinfection is very high on day 19, at over 50 ppm, but near 0 on day 20.5.
 For this reason it is better to spread a higher dosage of the disinfectant that we have chosen.

-IMPORTANT: all disinfectants have to strictly follow the "technical sheet info" in terms of the right dosage and the system of utilisa-
+IMPORTANT: all disinfectants have to strictly follow the "technical sheet info" in terms of the right dosage and the system of utilisation.